nasa/trick/docs/documentation/install_guide/Install-Guide.md

 <a name="manual_build_clang_llvm"></a>
 ### Build Clang and LLVM
 If you come to this section because Clang+LLVM installed by the package manager on your machine does not work for your environment, you need to manually build Clang and LLVM.
 Following instructions show steps on building a particular release of Clang and LLVM . `cmake` is required.
 CMake may support multiple native build systmes on certain platforms.
 A generator is responsible for generating a particular build system.
 Below lists two approaches for your reference.
-The 1st approach uses `Unix Makefiles` (one of Makefile generators) and the 2nd one uses `Ninja` (one of Ninja generators).
-For Mac Apple Silicon user, may want to go to the 2nd approach direcly.
+The first approach uses `Unix Makefiles` (one of Makefile generators) and the second one uses `Ninja` (one of Ninja generators).
+For Mac Apple Silicon user, may want to go to the second approach directly.

 Note: Remember to add `--with-llvm=<clang+llvm-17_path>` for Trick configure if using the Clang and LLVM built in this section.